nadeulab/IgCaller/README.md

 *	runOnlyOncogenicRearrangements (-roor): Run only the analysis of oncogenic IG/TCR rearrangements [yes/no, default=no].
 *	mappingQualityOncoIg (-mqOnco): Mapping quality cut off to filter out reads when analyzing oncogenic IG/TCR rearrangements [default=0].
 *	minNumberReadsTumorOncoIg (-mntonco): Minimum score supporting an oncogenic IG/TCR rearrangement in order to be annotated [default=5].
-*	minNumberReadsTumorOncoIgPass (-mntoncoPass): Minimum score supporting an oncogenic IG/TCR rearrangement in order to be considered as high confidence [default='empty'; will consider 6 for seqDepth = low, 10 for int, and 15 for high].
+*	minNumberReadsTumorOncoIgPass (-mntoncoPass): Minimum score supporting an oncogenic IG/TCR rearrangement in order to be reported in the filtered output file as PASS [default='empty'; will consider 6 for seqDepth = low, 10 for int, and 15 for high].
-*	vafOncoIgPass (-vafOnco): Minimum VAF of an oncogenic IG/TCR rearrangement in order to be considered as high confidence [range: 0-1; default=0.05].
+*	vafOncoIgPass (-vafOnco): Minimum VAF of an oncogenic IG/TCR rearrangement in order to be reported in the filtered output file as PASS [range: 0-1; default=0.05].
-*	maxNumberReadsNormalOncoIg (-mnnonco): Maximum number of reads supporting an oncogenic IG/TCR rearrangement in the normal sample in order to be considered as high confidence [default=2].
+*	maxNumberReadsNormalOncoIg (-mnnonco): Maximum number of reads supporting an oncogenic IG/TCR rearrangement in the normal sample in order to be reported in the filtered output file as PASS [default=2].
-* maxNumberCountInPoN (-mncPoN): Maximum number of count in panel of normals (PoN) in order to be considered as high confidence [default=2].
+* maxNumberCountInPoN (-mncPoN): Maximum number of count in panel of normals (PoN) in order to be reported in the filtered output file as PASS [default=2].
 * genesOncoIg (-gOnco): Genes to be annotated based on proximity to the oncogenic IG/TCR rearrangement breakpoints.
 All genes, only protein coding genes, or only canonical portein coding transcripts.
 For hg19 reference, protein_coding_canonical is not supported and it is treated as protein_coding. [all/protein_coding/protein_coding_canonical, default=protein_coding_canonical].
-* customGenesOncoIg (-cgOnco): Comma-separated list of genes to be annotated with higher priority on the non-IG/TCR breakpoint if they are found within '-gOncoDist' of the breakpoint [default=''].
+* customGenesOncoIg (-cgOnco): Comma-separated list of genes to be annotated with higher priority on the non-IG/TCR breakpoint if they are found within '-cgOncoDist' of the breakpoint [default=''].
 * genesOncoIgDistance (-gOncoDist): Maximum distance in base pairs from the non-IG/TCR breakpoint to the closest gene to annotate it [default=250000].
 * customGenesOncoIgDistance (-cgOncoDist): For genes provided in -cgOnco, maximum distance in base pairs from the non-IG/TCR breakpoint to the closest gene to annotate it [default=500000].

 ###### Purity calculation:
 * estimatePurity (-ep): Estimate purity [no/yes, default=yes].
 If specified, the purity is estimated based on the IG/TCR rearrangements and reported in the output.
 It does not effect the scores and internal cutoffs.
 * estimatePurityCoverage (-epc): Count gene rearrangements when estimating purity based on drop of coverage even if IgCaller has not called the rearrangement [no/yes/igh, default=no]. 'igh' means only applied to IGH locus.
-* scoreCutoffPurity (-scp): Minimum score supporting a rearrangement in order to be considered during purity calculation [default='empty'; same as 'scoreCutoff'].
 * plotPurityCoverage (-ppc): Plot coverage along J genes to visually evaluate coverage estimations [no/yes, default='yes'].

 ###### Samtools-related arguments: